sogno-platform/cimpy/scripts/real_index.rst

 .. code-block::

-   cimpy.cim_export(res, namespaces_dict, file_name, version, acitiveProfileList):
+   cimpy.cim_export(import_result, file_name, version, acitiveProfileList):

 Arguments:
-   :res:                A dictionary containing all CIMpy objects accessible via the UUID
+   :import_result:      A dictionary containing the topology and meta information.
+The topology can be extracted via
+    import_result['topology'].
+The topology dictionary contains all CIMpy objects accessible via their mRID.
+The meta information can be extracted via import_result['meta_info'].
+The meta_info dictionary contains a new dictionary with the keys: 'author', 'namespaces' and 'urls'.
+The last two are also dictionaries. 'urls' contains a mapping between references to URLs and the extracted value of the URL, e.g. 'absoluteValue':
+    'http://iec.ch/TC57/2012/CIM-schema-cim16#OperationalLimitDirectionKind.absoluteValue' These mappings are accessible
+    via the name of the attribute, e.g. import_result['meta_info']['urls'}[attr_name] = {mapping like example above}.
-   :namespaces_dict:    A dictionary containing the namespaces of the original XML files
+    'namespaces' is a dictionary containing all RDF namespaces used in the imported xml files.
    :file_name:          String containing the name for the XML files.
    :version:            String containing the CGMES version
    :activeProfileList:  A list containing all profiles which are active for the export